FatehAK/frogger/README.md

 ### Play the Game
 * You can checkout the game live - https://forggerarcade.netlify.com (or)
-* You can clone the repository and open 'index.html' to run the game locally.
+* You can clone the repository and open 'index.html' to run the game locally

 ### How to Play
 * Use arrow keys (up, down, left, right) to control the player movement.